brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ```

 The add-on takes care of moving the created files within the default location
-to the custom `data_path` when adding the option after initial add-on setup.
+to the custom `data_folder` when adding the option after initial add-on setup.

 **Note**: There are currently no automations in place when changing
 from custom data folder to another custom data fodler or back to default.